 Since I can remember, I’ve always tried to bite more than I could chew.
 Every time I’m stressed, or overworked I end up adding one or two new projects.
 I don’t know how.
 I try to pick up a new language, or start to play go again, or decide it is a good moment to learn stenography.
 These days, for example, added to my usual schedule are a new blog about meditation, I finally started the series on our road trip to Iceland and I am fighting my schedule to learn Gaelic.

 This is the notebook where I keep my to-do list, like the one you can see in the picture in Book Review: Do It Tomorrow.
-A quick and cheap way to have a small multi-page notebook you can keep always with you.
+A quick and cheap way to have a small multipage notebook you can always keep with you.
 Of course, calling this origami is a small lie, as you have to use scissors.

 I read a very good post about going the analog way (How analog rituals can amp your productivity) and this was my tool.